Graduate School Scholarships

 • Call: Opens on December 15

-• College nominations: February 1 (Contact Department or College for internal deadlines)
+• College nominations due the Graduate School: February 1 (Contact Department or College for internal deadlines)

 • Award announcement: March

-Selection Process Nominations will be evaluated by the Graduate School on the strength of the letters of recommendation and scholarly activities.
+Selection Process Nominations will be evaluated by the Graduate School on the strength of the letters of recommendation as well as leadership and research/scholarly activities.
 Priority will be given to eligible graduate students who demonstrate the following:

-• how their project improves the human condition
+• outreach in their project and how it improves the human condition

-Additional Requirements Recipients are required to write a Thank You letter and attend the Graduate School Awards Ceremony as part of this award.
+Additional Requirements Recipients are required to write a Thank You letter and attend the Graduate School Evening of Excellence.

 Anne and Russ Fuller Fellowship for Interdisciplinary Research/Scholarship

 The Award The Graduate School is pleased to announce the Russ and Anne Fuller Fellowship for Interdisciplinary Research/Scholarship.
-This is a $4,000 award per year up to two years (1 to 5 awards each year).
+This is a $4,000 award per (1 to 2 each year).

-Nomination Process Students are nominated by the Dean of their College and must include two letters of recommendation from advisors, a maximum 1,000-word proposal on interdisciplinary research/scholarship, and a CV that demonstrates the highest levels of excellence in scholarship.
-Colleges may submit eligible nominees based upon the number of currently enrolled doctoral students (<100=1 nominee, 100-200=2 nominees, >200=3 nominees).
+Nomination Process Students are nominated by the Dean of their College and must include two letters of recommendation from advisors, a maximum 1,000-word proposal on interdisciplinary research/scholarship, a CV that demonstrates the highest levels of excellence in scholarship, and an unofficial transcript.

 Deadline